 When you do experiments with a single modiality, you only obtain a single histogram.
 The modes of the histogram may merge into a single mode if the SNR is too low to separate the feature classes.
 This leads to a large amount of miss-classifications.
-The blue region between the histogram peaks in Figure 6.1 represents the area of ambiguous decisions.
+The blue region between the histogram peaks represent the area of ambiguous decisions.